thakkar152/basicjava/README.md

 # BasicJava
-This repo is just to learn Java End2End
+This repo is to learn Java End2End

+Refer notes present in JavaEnd2End_Notes Folder.
+Refer Projects as per these notes.